deeppavlov/DeepPavlov/docs/features/models/multitask_bert.rst

     "in_y": ["y_insults", "y_sentiment", "y_ner"]
   }

-Sometimes a task dataset iterator returns inputs or labels consisting of more than elements.
+Sometimes a task dataset iterator returns inputs or labels consisting of more than one element.
 For example, in model :config:`mt_bert_train_tutorial.json <kbqa/kbqa_mt_bert_train.json>` ``siamese_iterator`` input element consists of 2 strings.
 If there is a necessity to split such a variable, ``InputSplitter`` component can be used.

-The data preparation steps in the pipe of tutorial config are similar to data preparation steps in the original configs except for names of the variables.
+Data preparation steps in the pipe of tutorial config are similar to data preparation steps in the original configs except for names of the variables.

 A ``multitask_bert`` component has task-specific parameters and parameters that are common for all tasks.
 The first are provided inside the ``tasks`` parameter.
-The ``tasks`` is a dictionary that keys are task names and values are task-specific parameters. **The names of tasks have to be similar in train and inference configs.**
+The ``tasks`` is a dictionary that keys are task names and values are task-specific parameters. **The names of tasks have to be the same in train and inference configs.**

 If ``inference_task_names`` parameter of a ``multitask_bert`` component is provided, the component is created for inference.
 Otherwise, it is created for training.